mohd-baqeri/jwt-nodejs/README.md

   1. For Authentication & Authorization (localhost:4000)
   2. For Viewing the Posts (localhost:3000)

-The project includes a file called: request.rest that you can test the project with that...
+The project includes a file called: request.rest that you can test the project with...

 in VSCode download an extension called REST CLIENT for testing your request.rest file

+Create a .env file and theses values in that:
+- ACCESS_SECRET_TOKEN=myAccessToken
+- REFRESH_SECRET_TOKEN=myRefreshToken